 Our P30 Center at the University of Illinois' Beckman Institute, has been funded by the National Institute on Drug Abuse since 2005 and was renewed for another five years until 2024.
 We provide proteomics, metabolomics, and bioinformatics technologies to biological collaborators at the University of Illinois at Urbana-Champaign, and to members of the neuroscience community at other institutions in the United States and throughout the world.
-Our Center is built around the overarching theme of cell-cell signaling to advance state-of-the-art proteomics/metabolomics technologies focused on the study of addiction mechanisms in the central nervous system.
+Our Center is built around the overarching theme of cell-cell signaling to advance state-of-the-art proteomics / metabolomics technologies focused on the study of addiction mechanisms in the central nervous system.

 Why focus on cell-cell signaling?
 Intercellular signaling plays a crucial role in the organization and coordination of biological systems.
 A surprisingly large number of physicochemically and structurally distinct molecules are involved in communication among the cells of the brain, with more being discovered each year.
 These molecules range in size from the small nitric oxide molecule to large >100 kDa heavily post-translationally modified proteins.
 In addition, these are the endogenous molecules many of the drugs of abuse mimic in terms of receptor binding and other functions.
 Therefore, these molecules are particularly relevant in drug abuse research and present high-value targets for pharmacological intervention.

 Services are provided to support our collaborators' projects via three synergistic scientific research cores: Sampling & Separation, Molecular Profiling & Characterization, and Bioinformatics, Data Analytics & Predictive Modeling.
-The Administrative core offers the support necessary to promote and maintain innovative scientific interactions while facilitating interactions among the three individual research cores and Center collaborators.
-Interested in collaborating with us?
-Find out how.
+The services offered by the Neuroproteomics and Neurometabolomics Center on Cell-Cell Signaling are focused on several overarching goals:

 Providing metabolomics / peptidomics / proteomics measurement capabilities and bioinformatics services to the Illinois, national and international neuroscience communities working on both fundamental neuroscience research and the study of drug addiction mechanisms.